lukechamberland/LightBnB/LightBnB_WebApp-master 3/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+# Running the project
+* navigate to directory: LightBnB_WebApp-master\ 3/
+* npm run local

+# Learning outcomes for this project
+The main idea with this project is to get comfortable working with SQL, Postgress and using database structures to help create and access data within a website.
+Once completed, the student will have a much deeper understanding of how these databases work, writing queries within functions and creating or implementing databases to work with the website, as well as many other skills and a greater understanding of SQL in general.